UBC-MDS/pytweet/README.md

 - `get_tweets`:
     - This function extracts tweets from a Twitter user given their handle (i.e. @elonmusk).

-- `hashtag_viz`:
+- `plot_timeline`:
-    - This function analyzes tweets contained hashtags and visualizes the analysis of words with hashtags.
+    - This function creates an analysis of what time of day the tweets occurs and plots the counts of tweets and hours.

+- `plot_hashtags`:
+    - This function creates an analysis of the hashtags in tweets, and plots the hashtag analysis.

 - `sentiment_analysis`:
     - This function applies sentiment analysis to tweets.
 It associates tokens in tweets with positive or negative sentiments and calculates their corresponding frequencies.